home-assistant/developers.home-assistant/docs/core/integration-quality-scale/rules/docs-data-update.md

 ---
-title: "The documentation describes how data is updated (IQS048)"
+title: "The documentation describes how data is updated"
 ---

 ## Reasoning